Couponing isn't for everyone.

 The thing about extreme couponing is that you have to be willing to shop at any store.
 You have to go where the deals are.

 For groceries, I am a Meijer shopper.
 I have been for years.
 In general I feel Meijer's every day prices are better than other places.
 Meijer is a one-stop shopping trip for me many times.
 It offers more then food and drugstore items.
 I can buy milk, a plum tree, motor oil, and towels all at once.
-And with mPerk (
+And with mPerk (digital coupons and perks) it is even better!

 You might be wondering why I didn't say Walmart has the best prices.
 Simple fact is they don't.
 They do have low prices but if you follow the sales at other stores you will do much better.
 Not to say that I won't go to Walmart.
 I go there for really good deal...like free or they pay me to take the stuff.
 Ad price matching can be useful if other stores run out of a product you are looking for.
 The thing is grocery stores don't advertise everything that is on sale so how could you get Walmart to price match them.
 Walmart will give overages on coupons.